Q1 Corporation

 Q1 Corporation was an American computer company founded in 1971 by Daniel Alroy.
-Its main focus was the manufacturing and sale of early microcomputers.
+Its main focus was the manufacturing and sale of early microcomputers, beginning in 1972.

 Products

 Q1/T and Q1/C (First generation)

 The first generation Q1/T computer was first sold in 1972.
 It was based on the Intel 8008 microprocessor, designed to run PL/I, and had a memory of between 4 and 16 kilobytes, available in increments of 4K.
-The desktop console contained an alphanumeric keyboard, one-line 80-character display, and printer.
-A separate desk-sized unit contained the processor, memory, I/O interfaces, all other logic.
+The desktop console contained an alphanumeric keyboard, one-line 80-character Burroughs plasma display, and a Xerox Diablo HyType I printer capable of plotting graphs.
+A separate desk-sized unit contained the microprocessor, memory, I/O interfaces, all other logic.
 Storage was originally achieved with magnetic cards, which had a capacity of 10K.

 The first Q1/T was delivered on December 11th, 1972 to the Litcom Division of Litton Industries.
 Its introduction was announced in several computer and electronics magazines in early 1973, with the 4K base model costing $10,000 and higher-memory models up to $20,000.
-According to one of the articles, Q1 Corp. was "considering use of a new Intel processor chip, the 8080", which at that time was over a year away from production.
+According to one of the articles, Q1 Corp. was "considering use of a new Intel processor chip, the 8080," which at that time was over a year away from production.

 Another first generation Q1 system was delivered in February 1973, and that same year systems were installed in Germany and Hong Kong.
+According to a February 1973 article in Datamation, "the vendor [Q1] says initial customers have received their units," further supporting that at least two systems had already been installed.
 First generation Q1 computers were also distributed in Taiwan by Taiwan Automation Co.

+Due to the system being completely pre-built and its intention for small credit unions and other accounting businesses, the price and popularity of the system did not match those of other early microcomputers that were sold in kit form.
+However, this and the bundled productivity programs, which at launch included a business programming language and accounting software, made the system much more attractive for practical business use instead of as a hobby project.
+According to a Datapro report, Q1 had delivered 10 units in the U.S. by March 1974.

 A later first generation model, the Q1/C, was capable of addressing up to 64K of memory, with the base model starting at 16K.
 The Q1/C used dual IBM 3740-compatible floppy disks drives, capable of storing about 262 kilobytes of data per disk.
 Up to 6 desktop consoles and 4 floppy drives could be handled by one Q1/C desk unit.

 External printers, hard disk drives, and teletype interfaces were also available for first generation Q1 systems.